ghostunnel/ghostunnel/README.md

 ### Install

-To install ghostunnel, simply use:

-    go get -u github.com/square/ghostunnel
+You can download the ghostunnel source from the [releases][rel] tab in Github.

+Unpack the source inside your `$GOPATH` and use `go build` to build a binary.

 Note that ghostunnel requires Go 1.8 or later to build.

-If you want to pull a specific version, check the [releases][rel] tab in Github.

 [rel]: https://github.com/square/ghostunnel/releases